 Kala vatana amti or black peas curry recipe – on the occasion of Ganesh Chaturthi today I made a few dishes for naivedyam and this Kala vatana amti is one of them.
 In marathi language its called as Kalya vatanyche amti.

-this time i made a side carrot- cucumber salad, pomegranate raita, rava kesari and this black peas curry with steamed rice. this curry is made with black peas. these are different from black chickpeas or black gram.
+This time I made a side carrot- cucumber salad, pomegranate raita, rava kesari and this black peas curry with steamed rice.
+This curry is made with black peas.
+These are different from black chickpeas or black gram.

-these are dried peas and they need to be soaked before hand for 8-9 hours before cooking them. below is a pic of these soaked black peas. they remain separate even when cooked and do not get mushy. best is to use a pressure cooker for cooking them.
+These are dried peas and they need to be soaked before hand for 8-9 hours before cooking them.
+Below is a pic of these soaked black peas.
+They remain separate even when cooked and do not get mushy.
+Best is to use a pressure cooker for cooking them.

-this time i did not make the kala vatana sambar. wanted to try something new. hence adapted the recipe from a cookbook. here basically three spices – cloves, pepper and coriander seeds are roasted with fresh coconut. the final curry has the aroma of the cloves. the roasted spice-coconut mixture is then ground to a fine paste.
+This time I did not make the kala vatana sambar.
+Wanted to try something new.
+Hence adapted the recipe from a cookbook. here basically three spices – cloves, pepper and coriander seeds are roasted with fresh coconut.
+The final curry has the aroma of the cloves. the roasted spice-coconut mixture is then ground to a fine paste.

-this kala vatana amti tastes best with rice pooris, bhakris, ambolis (a dosa variety) and steamed rice. they even taste great with pav (indian bread buns).
+This kala vatana amti tastes best with rice pooris, bhakris, ambolis (a dosa variety) and steamed rice.
+They even taste great with pav (Indian bread buns).

 kala vatana amti

-- ¾ cup dry black peas/kala vatana
+- ¾ cup dry black peas (kala vatana)

 - 1 medium tomato, chopped

-- ¼ tsp turmeric powder
+- ¼ teaspoon turmeric powder (haldi)

-- ½ tsp red chili powder
+- ½ teaspoon red chili powder (lal mirch powder)

-- 2 tbsp oil
+- 2 tablespoons oil

-- 1 tsp mustard seeds
+- 1 teaspoon mustard seeds (rai)